-В U G E Demonstrate knowledge and understanding of physical, social and intellectual development and characteristics of students and how these may affect learning.
-APST 1.1 Demonstrate knowledge of teaching strategies that are responsive to the learning strengths and needs of students from diverse linguistic, cultural, religious and socioeconomic backgrounds.
-APST 1.3 Demonstrate knowledge and understanding of strategies for differentiating teaching to meet the specific learning needs of students across the full range of abilities.
-APST 1.5 Organise content into an effective learning and teaching sequence.
-APST 2.2 Use curriculum, assessment and reporting knowledge to design learning sequences and lesson plans.
-APST 2.3 Know and understand literacy and numeracy teaching strategies and their application in teaching areas.
-APST 2.5 Set learning goals that provide achievable challenges for students of varying abilities and characteristics.
-APST 3.1 Plan lesson sequences using knowledge of student learning, content and effective teaching strategies.
-APST 3.2 Please leave blank if unable to assess in the school context Demonstrate broad knowledge and understanding of legislative requirements and teaching strategies that support participation and learning of students with disability.
-APST 1.6
+В D G E Demonstrate knowledge and understanding of physical, social and intellectual development and characteristics of students and how these may affect learning.
+APST 1.1 lii lii lii lii Demonstrate knowledge of teaching strategies that are responsive to the learning strengths and needs of students from diverse linguistic, cultural, religious and socioeconomic backgrounds.
+APST 1.3 lii lii lii lii Demonstrate knowledge and understanding of strategies for differentiating teaching to meet the specific learning needs of students across the full range of abilities.
+APST1.5 lii lii lii lii Organise content into an effective learning and teaching sequence.
+APST2.2 lii lii lii lii Use curriculum, assessment and reporting knowledge to design learning sequences and lesson plans.
+APST 2.3 lii lii lii lii Know and understand literacy and numeracy teaching strategies and their application in teaching areas.
+APST 2.5 lii lii lii lii Set learning goals that provide achievable challenges for students of varying abilities and characteristics.
+APST3.1 lii lii lii lii Plan lesson sequences using knowledge of student learning, content and effective teaching strategies.
+APST3.2 lii lii lii lii Please leave blank if unable to assess in the school context Demonstrate broad knowledge and understanding of legislative requirements and teaching strategies that support participation and learning of students with disability.
+APST 1.6 lii lii lii lii

 Please provide comments about knowledge, practice and engagement of the preservice teacher in relation to this section.

 Comments are required if 'Developing towards graduate level' or 'Below graduate level' has been identified for any of the descriptors.